 The University of North Carolina at Asheville uses a quality-point average system and semester hours of credit for calculating student achievement.
+Grading symbols used are:

+- A 4.00 quality points

+- A- 3.67 quality points

+- B+ 3.33 quality points

+- B 3.00 quality points

+- B- 2.67 quality points

+- C+ 2.33 quality points

+- C 2.00 quality points

+- C- 1.67 quality points

+- D+ 1.33 quality points

+- D 1.00 quality point

+- F Zero quality points

+- U Unsatisfactory (zero quality points)

+- S Satisfactory

+- X/Y No credit (audit)

+- W Withdrawal

+- I Incomplete

+- IP In-Progress

-Grading symbols used are: A (4.0 quality points), A- (3.67 quality points), B+ (3.33 quality points), B (3.0 quality points), B- (2.67 quality points), C+ (2.33 quality points), C (2.0 quality points), C- (1.67 quality points), D+ (1.33 quality points), D (1.0 quality point), F (zero quality points), U-unsatisfactory (zero quality points), S-satisfactory, X/Y-no credit, W-withdrawal, I-incomplete, and IP-in progress.
-X/Y, W, I, IP and S carry no quality points and are not included in the calculation of the grade-point average.
-Those courses for which the faculty has approved awarding a satisfactory/unsatisfactory (S/U) grade are indicated in the catalog course descriptions.
-Special Topics courses may be offered on a satisfactory/unsatisfactory, S/U, basis only with the approval of the department chair or program director and the Vice Chancellor for Academic Affairs.
+S , X/Y, W, I and IP grades carry no quality points and are not included in the calculation of the grade-point average.
+Those courses for which the faculty has approved awarding an In-Progress (IP) or Satisfactory/Unsatisfactory (S/U) grade are indicated in the catalog course descriptions.
+Special Topics courses may be offered on a satisfactory/unsatisfactory (S/U) basis only with the approval of the department chair or program director and the Vice Chancellor for Academic Affairs.
 The grade-point average is determined by dividing the accumulated number of quality points earned by the accumulated number of quality hours.
 Grade-point averages are computed to the thousandth of a point.